 Society is becoming more digital.
 Services that once involved physical interactions, such as visits to administrative offices, are now being offered digitally.
 Unfortunately, these solutions don’t always take into account different user needs and some groups run the risk of falling between the cracks, such as persons with disabilities.

-Due to this, new accessibility requirements have been introduced at EU-level.
+Due to this, new accessibility requirements have been introduced.
 Most relevant is the Web Accessibility Directive, which places new and stricter accessibility requirements on all websites and mobile applications operated by public sector bodies in EU and EEA member states.